Miguel22hp/BetG/README.md

 ## Dependencies:

-- psql (15.5) o versiones superiores.
+- psql (15.5) or higher versions.
-- elixir (1.14) o versiones superiores
+- elixir (1.14) or higher versions.
 - phoenix (1.7.12)

 ## Up and Running